itsmattimus/twitter-mock-vue/README.md

 # twitter-mock
-This project uses Vue.js and Firebase and Moment to mock the Twitter social media site.
+This project uses Vue.js, Firebase and Moment to mock the Twitter social media site.